 The Group’s complementary strengths and enhanced customer propositions offered by its diverse brands make OSBG a leading specialist lender in the UK.
 The Group primarily targets underserved market sub-sectors that offer high growth potential and attractive risk-adjusted returns where it has established expertise, platforms and capabilities.
 These include private rented sector/professional Buy-to-Let, bespoke and specialist residential lending commercial and semi-commercial mortgages, residential development finance, secured funding lines and asset finance.

 OSBG is supported by diversified and stable funding platforms.
 This enables cost of funds optimisation, while prudently managing funding and liquidity risks.
 OSBG is predominantly funded by retail savings through both the CSB and the Kent Reliance brands.
-Kent Reliance is an award-winning retail savings franchise with over 160 years of heritage and nine branches in the South East of England.
-It also takes deposits via telephone and online, while CSB, a multi-award-winning retail savings bank, offers its products online.
+Kent Reliance is an award-winning retail savings franchise with over 160 years of heritage and nine branches in the Southeast of England.
+It also takes deposits online, while CSB, a multi-award-winning retail savings bank, offers its products exclusively online.
 Both banks have a wide range of savings products, including easy access, fixed term bonds, cash ISAs and business savings accounts.
 CSB and Kent Reliance have diversified their retail funding sources through pooled funding platforms with a range of products offered, including easy access, longer-term bonds and non-retail deposits.
-Diversification of funding is currently provided by debt issuance, securitisation programmes and the Bank of England’s Term Funding Scheme with additional incentives for SMEs (TFSME).
+Further diversification of funding is currently provided by debt issuance, securitisation programmes and the Bank of England’s Term Funding Scheme with additional incentives for SMEs (TFSME).

 OSB India (OSBI) is a wholly owned subsidiary based in Bangalore and Hyderabad, India.
-OSBI supports various business functions within the UK including Operations, IT, Finance and Human Resources (HR).
-The Group operates a one team approach between the UK and India with any inter-office travel approved by the relevant Group Executive Committee member.
+OSBI supports various business functions within the UK including Operations, IT, Finance and Human Resources (HR) and Legal.
+The Group operates a one team approach between the UK and India.

-The Group, as of 4 April 2024, has 2,580 employees, temporary workers, apprentices, interns and contractors, primarily located at its main operating centres in Chatham, Fareham, Fleet, Wolverhampton, London (UK), Bangalore (India) and Hyderabad (India).
+The Group, as of 1 April 2025, has 2476 employees, temporary workers, apprentices, interns and contractors, primarily located at its main operating centres in Chatham, Fareham, Fleet, Wolverhampton, London (UK), Bangalore (India) and Hyderabad (India), which is made up of is 7 UK Apprentice, 4 OSBI Apprentice, 11 UK contractors, 2 UK agency temps, 2452 UK and OSBI employees.
 The Group is aware of the risk of modern slavery in community outreach programmes especially in relation to UK work experience schemes and has a robust separate work experience policy.
-Where an offer of employment is issued to a new starter, the Group’s HR function ensures that the relevant contract of employment is issued to the prospective employee prior to their anticipated start date.
-The Group’s UK pre -employment checks will highlight any unspent convictions for modern slavery and human trafficking offences for non-certified roles.
+Where an offer of employment is issued to a new starter, the Group’s People function (formerly HR Department) ensures that the relevant contract of employment is issued to the prospective employee prior to their anticipated start date.
+The Group’s UK pre-employment checks will highlight any unspent convictions for modern slavery and human trafficking offences for non-certified roles and for certified roles The Group carries out screening which includes a 6-year regulator reference and regular DBS checks.
 Background verification checks are also performed for OSBI.
 As an accredited Living Wage employer, we ensure that all UK employees and regularly contracted third-party staff earn at least the published Real Living Wage.
-In 2023, the Group provided support to all UK employees beneath the senior management level through cost -of -living payments totalling £1,200 per employee.

-The Group’s UK national charity partner for 2023 was Depaul, a charity working with young homeless people, in support of which Group colleagues undertook various fundraisers and participated in campaigns such the Nightstop Step Challenge.
+The Group’s UK national charity partner for 2024 was Depaul UK, a charity working with young homeless people, in support of which Group colleagues undertook various fundraisers and participated in volunteering activities and campaigns such the Nightstop Step Challenge.
 The Group remains cognisant of any risks of modern slavery within this partnership through a formal agreement.
 Demelza, our longer-term charity partner, supported in part by our dedicated Demelza Children’s Savings Account, provides end-of-life care to children in the UK and support for their families.
-The Group’s total benefit to all charities/ organisations was over £288k in 2023.
+The Group’s total benefit to all charities/ organisations was over £394k in 2024.

 You can find out more about the Group in our Annual Report and Accounts.
 These are available online at https://www.osb.co.uk.